Tunneling In Tomball, Cypress, The Woodlands, Texas, And Surrounding Areas

 Sometimes the leak is obvious and detected by damp spots and puddling on the floor.
 However, these leaks can go undetected for long periods of time and the only sign may be a significant increase in the monthly water bill.

 If left unattended, a slab leak can result in soil saturation that could erode the foundation and cause the structure to sink into the ground.
-To remedy the situation, a plumbing professional must be consulted to investigate the source of the leak.
+To remedy the situation, a Plumbing Services in Tomball, TX professional must be consulted to investigate the source of the leak.

 A popular approach to repairing these leaks is with a process called tunneling.
 Tunneling under the slab can be a better solution for homeowners as there is no disruption and mess inside the home.
 This is also a more satisfactory approach if there is expensive flooring in the home that would otherwise be destroyed by interior demolition.